keanfdes30/bayes/README.md

 ```
 git clone https://github.com/keanfdes/bayes.git
 ```
-Make sure to have npm and node installed.You can check using
+Make sure to have npm and node installed.
+You can check using
 ```
 node -v
 npm -v